Lana-L/lines-game/README.md

 - Round win condition: at least five in a row of the same colour. ✅

-- Lose condition: the game ends when all cells are filled with balls and no more moves are possible.
+- Lose condition: the game ends when all cells are filled with balls and no more moves are possible.✅

 ### Resources